Chief Scott Fraser

 Scott is married with two children.

-Detective Sergeant Fournier
+Staff Sergeant Fournier

 Detective Sergeant Tom Fournier began his policing career as a member of the Brockville Police Service on March 26th, 1990 as Constable in the uniform patrol division.
 During his career with the service he has held a variety of positions including breathalyzer technician, school liaison officer, Community and Mental health Liaison officer, high risk offender manager before being promoted to Detective Sergeant in charge of the Criminal Investigations office.
 In 2006 Detective Sergeant Fournier was the co-recipient with Laurie Bourne-MacKeigan of the Award of Excellence by the Canadian National Committee for Police and Mental Health Liaison for their work in creating Mental Crisis Response protocol developing a training program for first responders to persons in mental health crisis in Leeds and Grenville.